Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Introduction

 \section{Introduction}

-The development of location-based social networks (LBSNs) has significantly advanced socioeconomic prediction with rich web-sourced LBSN data such as user-generated content on review platforms.
-Socioeconomic indicators like regional population, user activity, and rating, provide a more comprehensive description of LBSN in turn, which can be leveraged by various web applications to offer enhanced services such as location recommendation, web page description, and personal assistants.
-As a result, socioeconomic prediction in the context of LBSN has become increasingly important, leading to a growing body of research in this field~\cite{wang2016crime,wang2017region,yang2017predicting,yao2018representing,dong2019predicting,xu2020attentional,zhang2021multi,wu2022multi,hou2022urban,luo2022urban,kim2022effective,zhou2023hierarchical}
+Predicting an urban region's socioeconomic indicators, such as regional population and commercial activity, provides valuable insights into its development and plays a crucial role in scientific planning.
+With the proliferation of urban data, there has been a growing body of research focused on socioeconomic prediction using various urban data sources~\cite{wang2016crime,wang2017region,yang2017predicting,yao2018representing,dong2019predicting,xu2020attentional,zhang2021multi,wu2022multi,hou2022urban,luo2022urban,kim2022effective,zhou2023hierarchical}.
+Due to its promising ability to integrate heterogeneous data, Knowledge Graph (KG) has become an important approach to model multi-sourced urban data for socioeconomic prediction~\cite{zhou2023hierarchical}.

-Traditionally people collect socioeconomic indicators from surveys, which are costly and time-consuming.
-Recently, data-driven methods have become popular, which use machine learning models to predict the socioeconomic indicators based on various LBSN data.
-The LBSN data comes from various sources and is heterogeneous.
-Existing studies have widely used graph structure to model the complex relationships within LBSN data, and predict the socioeconomic indicators through graph representation learning methods.
-They construct either multi-view graphs~\cite{zhang2021multi,wu2022multi,kim2022effective} or knowledge graphs (KGs)~\cite{zhou2023hierarchical,liu2023knowledge} to model different factors in LBSN data like mobility, spatial proximity, and functionality.
-However, These approaches highly rely on heuristic ideas and expertise to extract knowledge related to the tasks from LBSN data, such as the construction of sub-graphs or definition of meta-structures, which may be sub-optimal for different indicator prediction tasks.
+Many existing studies leverage KG or other heterogeneous graphs to model the complex relationships within urban data and predict the socioeconomic indicators through graph representation learning methods.
+However, these approaches highly rely on heuristic ideas and expertise to extract knowledge related to the tasks, such as the construction of sub-graphs or definition of meta-structures~\cite{zhou2023hierarchical,kim2022effective}, which may be sub-optimal for different indicator prediction tasks.
 Moreover, the intrinsic correlations and potential for knowledge sharing across different socioeconomic prediction tasks are often overlooked, limiting the overall prediction accuracy.

+The recent breakthrough of large language models (LLMs) provides an exciting new research direction.
+A line of recent studies focuses on leveraging the emergent reasoning ability of generative language models to mine the logical relations on KGs~\cite{feng2023knowledge,jiang2023structgpt,wang2024knowledge}, while some other studies aim to improve KG representation learning with large embedding language models~\cite{wang2023reasoning,wang2022language,xie2023lambdakg}.
+However, there remains a significant gap in exploring the potential synergistic effect between reasoning and representation learning in an integrative framework.